 Wonder offered his version of events during an interview with Ben Fong-Torres: "Motown decided they wanted to release 'Superstition.'
 I said Jeff wanted it, and they told me I needed a strong single in order for the album to be successful.
 My understanding was that Jeff would be releasing 'Superstition' long before I was going to finish my album.
 I was late giving them Talking Book.
 Jeff recorded 'Superstition' in July, so I thought it would be out."

 The tug of war over "Superstition" didn't keep the two from collaborating, however.
 "Apart from that, I did some sessions for the Talking Book album – 'Looking for Another Love' was one track that was released, and I think another one we did was 'Tuesday Heartbreak,' although there were others," Beck said in The Guitar Greats.
 "I wanted to express my guitar playing through Stevie, who I admired and enjoyed, and he was one guy I would have played lead guitar for."

-Relations were strained between the artists for a while — as Wonder told Fong-Torres, “I did promise him the song, and I’m sorry it happened and that he came out with some of the arrogant statements he came out with” — but by the time Beck got around to recording 1975’s hit Blow by Blow, he had gotten far enough past it to include two Wonder compositions, ”Cause We’ve Ended as Lovers’ and ‘Thelonius.’
+Relations were strained between the artists for a while: As Wonder told Fong-Torres, "I did promise him the song, and I'm sorry it happened and that he came out with some of the arrogant statements he came out with."
+Still, by the time Beck got around to recording 1975's hit Blow by Blow, he had gotten far enough past it to include two Wonder compositions, "'Cause We've Ended as Lovers" and "Thelonius."

-Although Beck understood how he missed out on the opportunity to release ‘Superstition’ first, his disappointment lingered.
-“That was the right decision but we were gutted, you know, totally,” he admitted in The Guitar Greats.
-“We would have had a monstrous, monstrous hit.”
+Beck eventually came to terms with missing out on the opportunity to release "Superstition" first, but his disappointment lingered for a while.
+"That was the right decision but we were gutted, you know, totally," he admitted in The Guitar Greats.
+"We would have had a monstrous, monstrous hit."